baltimoreheritage/civil-rights-heritage/_pages/housing.md

 The issue reached Edmondson Village around 1955, when the first black residents moved west of the Gwynns Falls to live in the southeast corner of the region, around the western end of the Baltimore Street Bridge.
 One white resident remarked on the experience, commenting to Dr. Ed Orser:

 > "When the [black] people started moving into the neighborhood, they did come in, literally block by block.
-I can recall when they came across the… bridge, everybody was very upset; they said, ‘Oh my God, they’re over the bridge now; our street will be next.’"
+I can recall when they came across the… bridge, everybody was very upset; they said, ‘Oh my God, they’re over the bridge now; our street will be next.’"[@orser_blockbusting_1994]

 In April 1958, the improvement group organized their annual meeting at School No. 88 located at Wildwood Parkway and Gelston Drive, hosting Chief Judge Delany Foster of the Orphans Court of Baltimore as the guest speaker.
 In July 1958, Association president L.E.
 Larsen gave the association’s support to a plan sponsored by the Baltimore Urban League, the Maryland Commission on Interracial Problems and Relations, and the Citizens Planning and Housing Association to "combat the conversion of Baltimore areas from all-white to all-Negro occupancy."
 Larsen observed that Edmondson Village: